splunk/public-o11y-docs/apm/apm-spans-traces/service-centric-views.rst

     Preview features described in this document are provided by Splunk to you "as is" without any warranties, maintenance and support, or service-level commitments.
 Splunk makes this preview feature available in its sole discretion and may discontinue it at any time.
 These documents are not yet publicly available and we ask that you keep such information confidential.
 Use of preview features is subject to the :new-page:`Splunk Pre-Release Agreement for Hosted Services <https://www.splunk.com/en_us/legal/pre-release-agreement-for-hosted-services.html>`.

-Use service-centric views for a complete view of your service performance
+Use service-centric views for a complete view of your service health
 *****************************************************************************

 .. meta::
-   :description: Learn how to use service-centric views in Splunk APM for a complete view of your service performance.
+   :description: Learn how to use service-centric views in Splunk APM for a complete view of your service health.

 Service owners can use the service-centric view in Splunk APM to get a complete view of their service health in a single pane of glass.
 The service-centric view includes availability, dependencies, request, error, and duration (RED) metrics, top endpoints, logs, runtime metrics, and infrastructure metrics for a selected service.
 To access service-centric views, select a service from the APM landing page.

-Use the service metrics to monitor the performance of your service
+Use the service metrics to monitor the health of your service
 =====================================================================

-Use the following sections to monitor the performance of your service.
+Use the following sections to monitor the health of your service.

 Overview
 ------------

-Use the following metrics in the :guilabel:`Overview` section to monitor the performance of your service.
+Use the following metrics in the :guilabel:`Overview` section to monitor the health of your service.

 ..  image:: /_images/apm/spans-traces/service-centric-view-overview.png
     :width: 95%